Helping Your Teen After A Breakup

 So your teen just experienced her first heartache..
 Read these tips below on ways to be supportive in the days that follow…

-SAVE YOUR ADVICE UNLESS SOLICITED... yes, as parents, we are experts on this as we have already been there and done that; however, this is not the time to share your wisdom unless asked..
+Save Your Advice Unless Solicited...
+Yes, as parents, we are experts on this, to an extent, as we have already been there and done that; however, this is not the time to share your wisdom unless asked.
 Your teen just wants to be seen, heard, and validated..
-There will be a time for you to share all of your epic experiences and learned lessons later..
-I promise..
+There will be a time for you to share all of your epic experiences and learned lessons later… Some will want that experience in the moment.
+Others may just want you to listen and validate the experience.

-3. GIVE THEM SPACE... space for a teen doesn't always indicate depression or danger..
-Some need to pull away and into themselves to figure it out or talk to their friends or veg out on Netflix..
-If it lingers more than a few days and they haven't shown any signs of progress, then you can get concerned..
-Otherwise, just check in on them and offer them comfort (in whatever form they prefer), and let them know you are there.
+3. Give Them Space...
+Space for a teen doesn't always indicate depression or danger..
+Some need to pull away and reflect on themselves to figure it out, or talk to their friends, or veg out on Netflix.
+If it lingers for more than a few days and there are no signs of progress, then you can become concerned.
+Otherwise, check in on them and offer them comfort (in whatever form they prefer), and let them know you are there for them.

-4. STAY QUIET...
-Parents can grieve during break-ups too; however, this is not cause for a Facebook post or expressing how much you will miss so and so.. nor is it the time to attack the one who broke your teens heart..
+4. Respect Privacy...
+Parents can grieve during break-ups too; however, this is not a cause for a Facebook post or expressing how much you will miss so and so, nor is it the time to attack the one who broke your teen’s heart.
 Remember the importance of the first two on this list...